 Subscribe to this Lawfare contributor via RSS.

-As the U.S. Congress considers encryption legislation, the French Parliament continues to move forward its own efforts to regulate decryption assistance in crimial and terrorism investigations.
+As the U.S. Congress considers encryption legislation, the French Parliament continues to move forward with enhanced penalties for companies that fail to aid sufficiently the authorities in gaining access to electronic data during a criminal investigation.

-Legislators in France are eyeing the fight between Apple and the FBI in San Bernardino, but they aren't waiting on efforts to impose heavy penalties on technology companies that fail to cooperate in decrypting communications relating to terrorism investigations.
+Legislators in France are watching closely the fight between Apple and the FBI, but, in the meantime, the French National Assembly has amended a pending counterterrorism bill to impose heavy penalties on technology companies that fail to cooperate in decrypting communications relating to terrorism investigations.

-On Friday, February 19, the Constitutional Council upheld two articles of the state-of-emergency law—meeting bans and warrantless searches—as constitutional.
+On Friday, February 19, the Constitutional Council upheld two articles of the state-of-emergency law—meeting bans and warrantless searches—as constitutional, but struck down a provision allowing the police to copy data when conducting such searches.
 Separately, the French Parliament extended the state of emergency through the end of May.

 The National Assembly voted this week to adopt an amendment that would enshrine the state of emergency in the French Constitution and extend denaturalization to dual-nationals born in France who are convicted of terrorism.